-LAB—OR's collective work is about the asymmetrical relationship between architectural labor and construction labor.
-This asymmetry is latent in the links between everyday tasks (specifications, drawings, models, texts, imaging, scheduling, budgeting, and other stuff that "isn't architecture") and patterns of coloniality that affect imbalances of social, racial, environmental, and political power.
-Self-incriminating practices implicate architecture (and themselves) in these imbalances of power.
-Because "self-incrimination" has a long legal history, fraught with judicial implications, we are asking ourselves how can practices of architectural self-incrimination work?
-Structuring our practice around forms of exposure – even self-exposure about our education, past work, and our shifting world views – gives us the space to support collective, action-based programs and projects.
+LAB—OR's collective work is about the spaces between architectural labor and construction labor.
+These spaces connect instruments of practice with environmental, social, and political imbalances of power.
+Self-incriminating practices implicate architecture (and themselves) in these imbalances.
+Because self-incrimination has a long legal history—fraught with judicial implications—we are asking ourselves how can practices of architectural self-incrimination work?
+Structuring our practice and teaching around forms of exposure, including self-exposure, gives us the space to support collective, action-based programs and projects.

 Jessica Garcia Fritz (she/her/hers) is a citizen of the Cheyenne River Sioux Tribe (Itazipco).
 She has studied and practiced architecture in the United States and Europe, including the Faculty of Architecture at the University of Lisbon in Portugal.
 Her teaching and research challenge architecture’s role in nation-state building through the extraction of material territories in indigenous lands.

 Jessica earned a Bachelor of Arts in Architecture with a concentration in Studio Arts and Construction Management from the University of Minnesota, where she also completed a Master of Architecture.
 Following graduate school she worked as an intern architect in New York City and began working as an exhibit designer at the Smithsonian's National Museum of the American Indian (NMAI).